News and Information on Police Officers, Police Departments and other Law Enforcement Agencies

 Elliot, now 21, is no longer a student at NT.
 He relocated to Texas State University at San Marcos to put the incident behind him, and he no longer wants to be a police officer.

-deputy charged last month with interfering with an island police
+08/10/2005 - The Galveston County Sheriff’s Office announced the firing Tuesday of a deputy charged last month with interfering with an island police officer.

 07/20/2005 - Fort Bliss, Texas - A former military police officer at Bagram, the U.S.' main base in Afghanistan, was arraigned Tuesday on charges accusing him of abusing a detainee in December 2002.